nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 Format: `estimate <SCRIPT_FILE_NAME> [-wph WORDS_PER_HOUR]`
 *   It only accepts one `.txt` file (other file extensions will be supported in a future version).
-*   If the parameter `-wph` is not specified, the average translator's speed will be used to generate three estimation timings for you to consider.
+*   If the parameter `-wph` is not specified, the average translator's speed will be used to generate three estimations for you to consider.

 > :bulb: Remember to specify the file extension.
 For example, `script.txt` and not `script`.